This is my review of the HSBC Premier World Elite Mastercard credit card.

 The sign-up bonus is VERY impressive.

-You can earn up to 40,000 Avios or other airline miles.
+You can earn up to 40,000 Avios or other airline miles in your first year.

 Any other benefits?

-There is also a range of benefits available to you as part of MasterCard’s general UK World Elite package.
-These include (but are subject to change):
+There is also a range of benefits available to you as part of Mastercard’s general UK World Elite package.
+I discussed the Mastercard UK World Elite benefits in this article.
+You access them via this special UK Mastercard website.

 There is no fee for the HSBC Premier bank account which you also need to hold, as long as you meet the eligibility criteria above.
 If you currently pay for a ‘packaged’ current account with another bank you may save money by moving across.